 I am fortunate that I have seen Mr. Gil Cohen in action on LinkedIn, and if I wanted to improve my employee satisfaction he would be the first one I called.

-It turns out that there are many studies that support that workers that are appreciated are more effective.
-HR is busy with many tasks but there is always room to improve right?
+It turns out that there are many studies that support that workers who are appreciated are more effective.
+HR is busy with many tasks but there is always room to improve, right?
 To me even if I had the best HR staff, they are often so busy taking care of issues another helping hand I bet would be appreciated.

 We all need respect and help in the tough job market, and Gil Cohen is one very good way to help your organization.